sxh1214/sxh1214.github.io/_posts/2020-04-17-A Survey on Few-Shot Learning | Introduction and Overview.md

 ![在这里插入图片描述](https://img-blog.csdnimg.cn/20200413211239739.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L05HVWV2ZXIxNQ==,size_16,color_FFFFFF,t_70)

-FSL is a special case of machine learning, which targets at obtaining good learning performance given limited supervised information provided in the training set $D_{train}$.
+FSL is a special case of machine learning, which targets at obtaining good learning performance given limited supervised information provided in the training set $$D_{train}$$.

 ### The definition of FSL
 Few-Shot Learning (FSL) is a type of machine learning problems (specified by E, T and P), where E contains only a limited number of examples with supervised information for the target T .